 Have you ever really thought about what noise pollution at work can do to our hearing as well as our wellbeing?

-According to the European Survey of Working Conditions, approx. 20% of European workers are exposed to noise that’s so loud they need to raise their voice to talk to others.
+According to the European Survey of Working Conditions, approx. 20% of European workers are exposed to noise that is so loud they need to raise their voice to talk to others.
 Not just occasionally, but for 50% or more of their time at work.1

 What’s even more surprising is that some of the noisiest workplaces aren’t necessarily the sectors that immediately spring to mind.
-Office space and hospitality venues can actually be just as noisy as manufacturing and production facilities, with bar and nightclub staff being exposed to ambient noise levels of up to 85 dB for several hours a day.2
+Office space and hospitality venues can actually be just as noisy as manufacturing and production facilities, with hospitality staff being exposed to ambient noise levels of up to 85 dB for several hours a day.2

-Even working from home doesn’t provide a guaranteed noise-free space, with 40% of the European population being exposed to road traffic noise levels that exceed 55 dB outside their own home,3 and so experiencing similar noise levels to an inner-city or business park setting.
+Even working from home does not provide a guaranteed noise-free space, with 40% of the European population being exposed to road traffic noise levels that exceed 55 dB outside their own home,3 and so experiencing similar noise levels to an inner-city or business park setting.

 Perhaps the biggest concern comes from research that indicates 170,000 people in the UK suffer from hearing damage due to noise at work.4

 More about the real effects of noise in the workplace